rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  will be a relic of the past.
-Money will be decoupled from nation states, which, if they're still around, would be far weaker and less influencial than today.
+Money will be decoupled from nation states, which, if they're still around, would be far weaker and less influential than today.

 And, the easiest prediction of all:
  Bitcoin will simply be known as *"money"*.